LGBTQ rights in Russia: International reactions and boycott

-Activists painted the pedestrian pavement in front of the Russian Embassy in Finland with rainbow colours to protest Russian's anti-LGBT sentimentality and legislation.
-Similar activism has been done in Sweden.
+In June 2013, a new law was passed in Russia which banned the distribution of "propaganda of non-traditional sexual relationships" towards minors.
+In response to this new law, in August and September 2013 the Russian embassies in Stockholm, Oslo and Helsinki all had rainbow crossings painted on the road outside of the embassy buildings by activists.
+Above is a photo of the Rainbow crossing outside of the Russian embassy in Helsinki.

 International human rights organisations and the governments of developed democracies around the world have strongly condemned this Russian law.
 The Office of the United Nations High Commissioner for Human Rights has condemned this Russian statute and another similar one in Moldova (which was later repealed) as discriminatory and has made clear that the Russian statute in question is a violation of international human rights law, including the right of gay children to receive proper information.
-The European Parliament has condemned Russia for homophobic discrimination and censorship and the Council of Europe has called on Russia to protect LGBT rights properly.
-The European Court of Human Rights had previously fined Russia for other infringements of LGBT rights.
+The European Parliament has condemned Russia for homophobic discrimination and censorship and the Council of Europe has called on Russia to protect LGBTQ rights properly.
+The European Court of Human Rights had previously fined Russia for other infringements of LGBTQ rights.
 In 2012 the UN Human Rights Committee ruled that a similar statute in the Russia's Ryazan Region was discriminatory, infringed on freedom of expression, and was inadmissible under international law – a Russian court in Ryazan later agreed and struck it down.
 Some members of the gay community commenced a boycott of Russian goods, particularly Russian vodka.

 Many Western celebrities and activists are openly opposed to the law and have encouraged a boycott of Russian products – notably Russian vodka – as well as a boycott of the 2014 Winter Olympic Games, which were scheduled to be held in Sochi, unless the Games were relocated out of Russia.

+In August and September 2013 the Russian embassies in Stockholm, Oslo and Helsinki all had Rainbow crossings painted on the road outside of the embassy buildings by activists in response to the new law that was passed in June 2013 in Russia which banned the distribution of "propaganda of non-traditional sexual relationships" towards minors.
+In all three cities the Russian embassy buildings already had zebra crosings on the road outside of the buildings and the activists painted over the top of them in rainbow colours.
+In Helsinki the activists returned the night after they had painted the zebra crossing and staged a kiss-in in front of the Russian embassy.
+In Stockholm the activists returned to the rainbow crossing and walked naked across it whilst they were having their photo taken by other activists and they also stood outside the embassy wearing only underwear and dressed up in drag.
+One of these activists in Stockholm who was wearing only a tight fitting pair of shiny blue underwear also pole danced upside down on a street sign pole outside of the embassy.